-- Call Customer Care - Email Customer Care through My Health Plan by clicking on Contact Us - Mail a letter to your benefit administrator or employer, or to Medical Mutual, MZ: 22-2S-4807, 2060 East Ninth Street, Cleveland, Ohio 44115
+- Call Customer Care. - Email Customer Care through My Health Plan by clicking on Contact Us. - Mail a letter to your benefit administrator or employer, or to Medical Mutual, 100 American Road, Cleveland, OH 44144.

-When reviewing your complaint, we will follow the complaint procedure described in your Certificate or Benefit Book.
+We will follow the complaint review procedure described in your Certificate or Benefit Book.

-"Can I file a complaint anywhere else?"
+Can I file a complaint anywhere else?

 If applicable to your health plan, you may contact your state's department of insurance (DOI).
-You can find the contact information on your state's website, under state agencies in your phone book or by calling our Customer Care Center.
+You can find the contact information on your state's website, under state agencies in your phone book or by calling our Customer Care Team.
 If your complaint is about a denial, reduction or termination of a benefit or service, and you continue to disagree with our decision, you have the right to file a complaint with the DOI after all appeal rights have been exhausted.

-In general, members of self-insured groups (other than a public employee benefit plan) should not file a complaint with the DOI.
+In general, members of self-funded groups (other than a public employee benefit plan) should not file a complaint with the DOI.
 To learn how to file a complaint, contact your group official or employer, check your Certificate or Benefit Book, or contact the U.S. Department of Labor Employee Benefits Security Administration (dol.gov/ebsa).

-"How can I file an appeal if my claims, requested services or eligibility have been denied?"
+How can I file an appeal if my claims, requested services or eligibility have been denied?

-- If you are part of a self-funded group, refer to your Benefit Book for how to file an appeal - All others may refer to the following appeal procedure
+- If you are part of a self-funded group, refer to your Benefit Book for how to file an appeal. - All other members may refer to the following appeal procedure.